tomaszp-infopark/scrivito_kickstarter/README.md

 Kickstarter.
 If you want to go a step further and extend the functionality or fix a problem, you can do so any time by following the steps below.

-1. Signup for a [free Scrivito account](http://www.scrivito.com/) and setup a test CMS component in the Scrivito Dashboard.
+1. Signup for a [free Scrivito account](http://www.scrivito.com/) and setup a test CMS in the Scrivito Dashboard.

 2. Fork and clone the
    [Scrivito Kickstarter GitHub repository](https://github.com/infopark/scrivito_kickstarter).